tmaximini/maxi.io/src/posts/2019-08-20-running-cypress-on-aws-linux/index.md

 ## Install all deps on the AWS AMI?

 We were already using [AMIs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) to power our CI build server, so my first take was just installing the missing dependencies and creating a new AMI revision.
-I tried following [this blog post](https://medium.com/aubergine-solutions/install-cypress-io-front-end-testing-tool-dependencies-on-amazon-linux-ami-ec2-instance-f676da4abbdd) and to install all these dependencies manually per SSH directly on the AWS Linux machine.
-At the end I still could not get it to work as some of the deps were already out of date because we use the latest cypress version and the deps changed since this post was written.
+I tried following [this excellent blog post](https://medium.com/aubergine-solutions/install-cypress-io-front-end-testing-tool-dependencies-on-amazon-linux-ami-ec2-instance-f676da4abbdd) and to install all these dependencies manually per SSH directly on the AWS Linux machine.
+Unfortunately I still could not get it to work as some of the deps were already out of date because we use the latest cypress version (3.4.1 at the time of writing) and the deps changed since this post was written.

 ## Docker to the rescue